KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ### Securing Now.sh token with Travis CLI

 Security is important when deploying your application as secret keys may be involved.
 For instance, in your case, the now token is a secret key.
 Setting the keys as environment variables in Travis CI may seem as the run to approach.
 Unfortunately, this is not entirely secure.
 To secure your keys properly, you will need to use the Travis Command Line Interface.
-To use this, you need to install  rugby and `gem` on your machine.
+To use this, you need to install  ruby and `gem` on your machine.
 Follow this [documentation](https://github.com/rubygems/rubygems#installation) to achieve that.
 After you have done that, you can now install Travis CLI using this command:

 ```
 gem install travis